maciejk77/hotel-app/README.md

 And
 I expect to see hotel/s matching rating with message (No matching rooms for your selection) for rooms not matching adults/children criteria
 ```

-- Rooms not matching all criteria to be filtered out or hotels displayed regardless as per filters with no room available message - for image preview? (if so hotels, rooms data to be lifted to Context, refactor needed)